jplusplus/detective.io/docs/glossary.rst

 .. glossary::

     API
         An Application Programming Interface specifies how some software components should interact with each other.

+    Attribute
+        .. todo

+    Field
+        .. todo

+    Model
+        .. todo

+    Relationship field
+        .. todo

+    JSON
+        .. todo

+    Ontology
+        .. todo

+    Topic
     Investigation
-    Topic
-    	A field of stuidy.
+        A field of study.
 See :doc:`start-your-investigation`.